hommyrosado/hommyrosado.github.io/docs/Bash/index.md

 ## Introduction to Bash
-There are several alternatives to Bash.
+ Several good reasons to become more proficient in Bash are due in part that Bash is so widely available, and compatible on so many systems.
+Bash has a relatively easy learning curve and most Bash scripts can work on almost all Unix systems (not completely POSIX compliant) and now is cross-platform compliant. conversely, there are several alternatives to Bash.
 The most notable alternatives are:
 1. Zsh (Z-Shell) - Zshell is a powerful shell alternative and an (improved) version of Bash.
 Zsh is great for developers.
 I'll review Zsh more thoroughly following the completion of Bash.
 2. Fish (Friendly Interactive Shell) - Fish is an interactive shell that provides some cool features like Auto-suggetions and syntax highlighting.
 Fish is ideal for users who require a more modern shell.
 3. Ksh (Korn Shell) - Kshell is an older shell better suited for legacy systems.